Managing caregiver overtime burdens with your private caregiver

 Many clients are managing caregiver overtime by limiting their caregivers to 40 hours per week.

-Other clients, and caregivers, have chosen to renegotiate their rates to manage the burden of overtime.
+Other clients, and caregivers, have chosen to renegotiate their rates when managing caregiver overtime.

 Should you have any questions please let us know.